Design and Verification of a Novel Triphibian Robot: Modes of Locomotion

 \section{Modes of Locomotion}

-The triphibian robot has three locomotion modes, land mode, aquatic surface mode and aerial mode as shown in Fig. \ref{fig-motion-all}.
-In different locomotion modes, the robot adopt the propulsion system to cooperate with proper morphable mechanism state.
+The triphibian robot has three locomotion modes, land mode, aquatic surface mode, and aerial mode as shown in Fig. \ref{fig-motion-all}.
+In different locomotion modes, the robot adopts the propulsion system to cooperate with the proper morphable mechanism state.
 In this section, we specify the three modes with their respective actuation allocation and morphable mechanism separately.
-One propulsion system with proper thruster allocation method for various locomotion modes improves the utilization rate of the whole system and reduce the weight of the whole system.
+One propulsion system with a proper thruster allocation method for various locomotion modes could improve the utilization rate and reduce the weight of the whole system.
+To simplify our explanation, we set a coordinate system for the robot (Fig. \ref{fig-force-land}), which is located at the actuator centers formed plane $X_b Y_b$ plane with the right-hand rule, pointing to the robot's outside part.